 Charleston, SC Documentary Photography Workshop

 Charleston, South Carolina is a visual playground that occupies a significant role in world history.
 Building regulations give us architecture like none other.
-Add Spanish moss hanging from the lowcountry oaks, wetlands and wildlife, nearby beaches, maritime culture on the deepest port on the east coast, leading southern food culture, and niche fashion — and it becomes one of the best destinations in the world for a photography workshop.
+Add Spanish moss hanging from the Lowcountry oaks, wetlands and wildlife, nearby beaches, maritime culture on the deepest port on the east coast, leading southern food culture, and niche fashion — and it becomes one of the best destinations in the world for a photography workshop.

-Single day workshops: $1,000
+Single day workshop: $899

-Two days: $1750
+Two days: $1399

-Three Days: $2200
+Three Days: $1999

 I’ve been coming to Charleston to visit friends, for concerts, for weddings and on assignment since 1998.
 I’m jealous of photographers who live here and love when I get to visit on assignment or to speak to students about photography.
 I’ve covered a few hurricanes here, wading in thigh deep water as the rain fell sideways like the Vietnam scene in Forrest Gump.
 I’ve photographed stories about homelessness, protests, politics, lots of sports, Reconstruction and Robert Smalls, the short run trucking industry, a massacre and much more.